Fremantle Stuff > Buildings > Mason's Hall

-Research has revealed that Mason's Hall was in John Street (newspaper notices) and also in Mason Street (Fremantle Library photo caption) so it must have been on the western corner of Mason and John Streets, that is, the western corner of what are now Pearse Street and Tydeman Road.
+Research has revealed that Mason's Hall was in John Street (newspaper notices) and also in Mason Street (Fremantle Library photo caption - but see next paragraph!) so it might have been on the western corner of Mason and John Streets, that is, the western corner of what are now Pearse Street and Tydeman Road.
 (There is a very old pair of semi-detached houses on the eastern corner, which look to me as they would have been there c.
 1900.)

 The first performance in Mason's Hall may have been in 1893, to judge by this advertisement in The West Australian Tuesday 21 February 1893 page 1:

 Front seats, 2s ; back seats, 1s.
 Two shilling seats admit to Dance and Entertainment.